“Rethink, Reuse, Recycle: how would you shape a sustainable future with plastics and petrochemicals?”

 How do you imagine your future?

 Decide – and take part in the

 Five Fixed Speakers each represent the Pro- and the Con-Faction.

 The Free Speakers represent the public.
 After two opening statements presented by experts (one pro and one con), five Fixed Speakers from each faction will alternately address the public.
 The Free Speakers evaluate the arguments and pose questions.

 A jury determines three winners and three runners-up from the Fixed Speakers and the Free Speakers.
 The criteria are contents, use of language, persuasiveness and the ability to interact with others.
-The winners are invited to the European Finals which will take place in Vienna, Austria on 07th – 10th October 2018.
+The winners are invited to the European Finals which will take place in Berlin, Germany, on 6th – 9th October 2019.
 The final debate will be held in English.

 Based in Brussels, EPCA is the primary European Business Network for the global petrochemical business community consisting of chemical producers, their suppliers, customers and service providers.
 It operates for and through more than 700-member companies from 54 different countries that represent an aggregate turnover of over €4.7 trillion and employing over 6.2 million people.
 EPCA organises conferences and events in Europe offering members all over the world the opportunity to meet industry leaders and selected external stakeholders and stay abreast of international market developments as well as technological and societal trends.
 EPCA also supports members on specific topics that underpin the sustainable development of the global petrochemical industry by developing knowledge via research projects with external partners (e.g. academic institutions and consultancies).

 is one of the leading European trade associations with centres in Brussels, Frankfurt, London, Madrid, Milan and Paris.
 PlasticsEurope is networking with European and national plastics associations and has more than 100 member companies, producing over 90% of all polymers across the EU28 member states plus Norway, Switzerland and Turkey.